ials/seminario2/README.md

   - Lecturer explains what to write in chapter 5

 - Task:
-  - Edit your third chapter
+  - Edit your submission (chapters 1, 2, 3)
-  - Proofread your third chapter
-    -	**Send your chapters 1 & 2 & 3 before 13 June at 11:59 am**
-  - Start writing your four chapter

 ### Semana 21 a 25 de noviembre

 - Topics:
   - Lecturer explains what to write in chapter 6

-- Task:
+- Tasks:
-  - Edit your third chapter
-  - Proofread your third chapter
+  - Proofread your upcoming submission
     -	**Send your chapters 1 & 2 & 3 before 30 November at 11:59 pm**
   - Start writing your four chapter